 - Agree to take on one project per year for the benefit of members.

-- Officers may be excluded from this requirement as their board activities would not allow them time to undertake a project.
+- Officers may be excluded from this requirement if their board duties prevents them from undertaking a project.

 - Are not and may not be a sitting board member of a competing organization/corporation.